XQueryInstitute/Course-Materials/README.md

 ##Course Materials

-Course Materials for the XQuery Summer Institute at Vanderbilt University.
+Course Materials for the XQuery Summer Institute at Vanderbilt University

 ###Housekeeping Notes